Masters of Science in Electrical Engineering

 Overview

 Rapidly developing global technologies are changing the way we live.
 The Master of Science (MS) in Electrical Engineering at RIT Dubai combines theoretical fundamentals and practical applications in this dynamic field and educates students in the practices, methodologies, and cutting-edge techniques used in electrical engineering including Artificial Intelligence.
-Students will build on experience of engineering and customize a specialty of their choosing while working closely with electrical engineering faculty in a contemporary and applied research area.
+Students will build on experience of engineering and focus their studies in AI/Robotics, Communications, or Smart Energy while working closely with electrical engineering faculty in a contemporary and applied research area.

-The MSEE degree requires the completion of 30 credits divided between core courses, electives (which may be selected according to a focus area), and thesis/graduate paper.
-The degree requirements are shown in the program chart.
+The MSEE degree requires the completion of 30 credits divided between required core courses, focus area courses, electives, and thesis/graduate paper.
+The degree requirements are shown in the following program chart.

 Students can customize their degree plan to meet their preferences under the general MSEE degree option as shown in the leftmost column of the program chart.
 The chart also demonstrates how students may be able to select a specific subset from the available electives to focus their studies in AI Systems with application to smart energy, control/robotics, or communications if enough of the relevant courses are offered in the desired track during their duration of study.
 However, the declaration of a focus area is not required and is used for advising purposes to help students initiate research in a focus area, but not required for degree completion and selected focus areas won’t appear on students’ transcripts.
 All students will be certified against the general MSEE degree requirements.
 Note that the core courses are common to all options and that the focus area courses are a subset of the general MSEE elective courses.